genesiscommunitysuccess/docs/docs/02_creating-applications/04_defining-your-application/06_access-control/02_authentication.md

 The GUI can receive rights from a process called AUTH_DATASERVER.
 The view USER_RIGHTS displays all users and codes.
 A logged-in user should automatically set the Filter expression to be USER_NAME=='xxx' to receive push updates to user privileges.

 #### Entity management
-In the Genesis LCNC Platform, there are profiles, users and rights.
+In the Genesis Low Code Platform, there are profiles, users and rights.
 A profile is a group of users, which can be permissioned.
 For example, you could have a SALES_TRADER group in which all users must have the same permissions.
 In all cases where you specify either a right for a user/profile, or a user in a profile, the event represents what you want the entity to look like; i.e. if you amend a profile and don't supply a user that previously was part of that profile, then that user will be removed from that profile on the server.

 Note the following: